sh3lk/mx/website/docs.md

 once a request is received, it is processed entirely by the version that received it.
 There is no cross-version communication.

-Superficially, `weaver gke`'s rollout scheme seems to require a lot of resources because it runs two copies of the application side-by-side.
-In reality, `weaver gke`'s use of autoscaling makes this type of [blue/green rollout][blue_green] resource efficient.
+Superficially, `mx gke`'s rollout scheme seems to require a lot of resources because it runs two copies of the application side-by-side.
+In reality, `mx gke`'s use of autoscaling makes this type of [blue/green rollout][blue_green] resource efficient.
 As traffic is shifted away from the old version, its load decreases, and the autoscaler reduces its resource allocation.
 Simultaneously, as the new version receives more traffic,